Episode 43: Warning: Graphic Content

 Keron, seated with Jack and Eric, doesn't know what to make of Leo and his over-the-top bravado, but the other two eagerly smile.

 "Hey, ummmm just a second.
 You just got here and you think you can tell us what to do?
 We never voted you leader.
 Tim is in charge and I want to hear what he says," a short, stout man dressed to the nines bellows, getting out of his chair to point at Leo.

-The dude provides a brutal glare and approaches the chump, lowering his voice and speaking slowly to make a point.
+The dude provides a brutal glare and approaches the chump, lowering his voice and speaking slowly to make his own point.

 "What did you say?
 You questioning me?
 The only way you join my people is following my rules.
 Or how about I kill you where you stand?"

 Leo grabs hold of the guy's Windsor necktie knot and stares into his withering soul.
 The man, feeling his stomach drop as if it's going down the biggest roller coaster hill, squirms.

 "Come on, where's your gonads," Leo inquires.
 "Maybe I should just leave you out there to fight off all the dead things by yourself?
 How long do you think you'd last without me?